pranitajaiswal/crio_do_practice/README.md

-crio do practice for Pranita
+crio do practice for Human.